Jtuazon2/CSE-15l-Lab-Reports/Lab-report-3.md

 choose either less, find, and grep and find 4 interesting command line options or alternate ways to use the single command you choose.
 For each of those options give 2 examples of using it on files and directories from ./technical. show example as a code block.

+The command `find` recursiely traverse the given path and lists all files in that directory and subdiretctories.

+1. `find -s` causes `find` to traverse he file hierarchy in lexicographical  order

+2. `find -empty` checks if a current directory is empty and returns true

+3. `find -delete` Deletes found files and/or directories

+4. `find -x` Prevents `find` from descending into directories that have a device number different than that of the file from which the descent began.

 CITE your sources via a url or description on where you found it.